-Collaboration revenue - Collaboration revenue relates to services rendered in connection with our agreement with Lilly discussed above under the caption "Overview-Management of Weight Gain induced by Antipsychotics."
-Under the agreement, Lilly agreed to supply Zyprexa and pay for the costs of the study.
-We were required to perform development activities as specified in this agreement and we were reimbursed based on the costs associated with the conduct of the trial and the preparation and packaging of clinical trial materials.
-Revenue was recognized as the services were rendered in accordance with the agreement.
+Collaboration revenue - Collaboration revenue relates to services rendered in connection with our agreements with Lilly discussed above under the caption "Overview-Management of Weight Gain Induced by Antipsychotics."
+Under these agreements, Lilly agreed to supply the Zyprexa and olanzapine and pay for the costs of the studies.
+We are required to perform development activities as specified in the agreements and we are reimbursed based on the costs associated with the conduct of the trial and the preparation and packaging of clinical trial materials.
+Revenue is recognized as the services are rendered in accordance with the agreements.

-During the quarter ended March 31, 2007, we recognized revenue of approximately \$108,000, under this agreement.
-There was no revenue recognized under the agreement during the first quarter of 2008 and we do not expect that there will be significant revenue under this agreement in the future as the majority of the activities were completed during 2007.
+During the three-month period ended March 31, 2009, we recognized approximately \$24,000 of revenue, under these agreements.
+No revenue was recognized under the agreements during the three-month period ended March 31, 2008.
+There will be no significant revenue under the agreements in the future as the majority of the activities were completed by March 31, 2009.

-Research and development expenses.
-Research and development expenses include the personnel costs related to our development activities, including non-cash stock-based compensation, as well as the costs of discovery research, pre-clinical studies, clinical trial preparations, enrollment and monitoring expenses, regulatory costs, the costs of manufacturing development and the costs of manufacture and / or acquisition of clinical trial materials.
+Research and development expenses - Research and development expenses include the personnel costs related to our development activities, including facilities costs and non-cash stock-based compensation, as well as the costs of discovery research, pre-clinical studies, clinical trial preparations, enrollment and monitoring expenses, regulatory costs, the costs of manufacturing development and the costs of manufacture and/or acquisition of clinical trial materials.